Special Education Resident Teacher Program

 The target population of candidates is individuals considered by UND as "home-grown."
 In SERTP's case, this means recruits are already living in a rural area and will be trained to become special education teachers in their community.
 SERTP seeks unemployed or recently graduated general education teachers to participate in its program.
 SERTP also seeks candidates with other completed baccalaureate degrees.

 SERTP's goal is to provide inexperienced teachers with support in entering the special education teaching profession.
-The purpose is to increase the pool of endorsed and well prepared special educators in the region by enabling University of North Dakota students, who are admitted to a graduate program in special education, to complete a two year internship in a school district or special education unit under the joint supervision of experienced special educators and a University of North Dakota special education faculty member.
+The purpose is to increase the pool of endorsed and well prepared special educators in the region by enabling University of North Dakota students, who are admitted to a graduate program in special education, to complete a one year internship in a school district or special education unit under the joint supervision of experienced special educators and a University of North Dakota special education faculty member.
 The focus of the program is in the area of mild/moderate disabilities with an emphasis on working with students in inclusionary settings.

 The school district/special education unit provides funding for each resident teacher accepted into the program that will be placed in their district/unit.
 Administered by the University of North Dakota, these funds are used to underwrite a 10-month half-time Graduate Teaching Assistantship (GTA) appointment for each student.
 This pays the RT a stipend and also partially supports the UND mentor and program costs.
 The work assignment for GTAs participating in the program is in the district/special education unit.